Assessing survival models by interval testing with Poisson-binomial distributions: Application

-There are many ways these intervals could be chosen, and several approaches are briefly mentioned in the discussion.
-For the sake of brevity, we will outline one of the simpler approaches.
-The data is split into 10 evenly-spaced intervals (owing to the classical convention of the Hosmer-Lemeshow test.)
+There are many ways these intervals could be chosen, and several potential approaches are briefly mentioned in the discussion.
+Here, we will outline one of the simpler approaches.
+The data is split into 10 evenly-spaced intervals.
 These intervals start at time 0 and end at the largest censor time.
 That is, for $k=1,...,10$

-To simplify code implementation, p-values were calculated using the sinib R package \cite{sinib}, which uses a saddle point approximation for the distribution of the sum of binomials.
-The results are presented in Table \ref{tab3}, and the interval test plot for generalised gamma is presented in Figure \ref{gengamma}.
+Applying this approach to the data yields the results presented in Table \ref{tab3}.
+Of the seven fitted curves, we present the generalised gamma results in Figure \ref{gengamma}.